When I first set up this blog I had no idea how to write my ‘About’ page.

 So I went and had a look at the About page on Copyblogger.

-You’ll see that it falls into 2 parts: the first is about what Copyblogger can do for you and the second is a set of reasons why Brian is worth listening to.
+You’ll see that it falls into 2 parts: the first is about how Copyblogger can help you write better copy and the second is about how it can help you write better headlines.

-And it has 3 calls to action on it – or, rather, the same call to action 3 times: opt in to the Copyblogger RSS feed.
+And it has 2 calls to action on it – or, rather, the same call to action twice: opt in to get the Copywriting 101 free eBook.

-So, taking these formats from successful bloggers on board, and keeping in mind the tweet from Brian I referred to earlier, I recently set about modifying my own About page.
+So, taking this format and keeping in mind the tweet from Brian I referred to earlier, I recently set about modifying my own About page.

 And now it: